MaraAlexa/popular-movies/README.md

 3. For styling I used plain css.
 For bigger project I would use styled-components library

 4. To persist the data when refresing the MovieDetails page, I used localStorage to save the item.
-In real project I would have used Redux but since this is a small project I chose use just React
+In a bigger project I would use Redux with Redux Persist.

-5. For displaying the MovieDetails Page I used the same data that I am using for diplaying the Home page as I didn't want to make a new API call.